NAB-Desgin/MainFlowTechnologies_Intern_Task_01/README.md

 # MainFlowTechnologies_Intern_Task_01
-# List
+## List
-## Lists are used to store multiple items in a single variable.
+### Lists are used to store multiple items in a single variable.
 Lists are one of 4 built-in data types in Python used to store collections of data, the other 3 are Tuple, Set, and Dictionary, all with different qualities and usage.

-## mylist = ["apple", "banana", "cherry"]

-# LIST !!!
+## Tuple
-Lists are used to store multiple items in a single variable.
+### Tuples are used to store multiple items in a single variable.
-Create a List:

-thislist = ["apple", "banana", "cherry"] print(thislist)
+Tuple is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Set, and Dictionary, all with different qualities and usage.

+## Dictionary
+### Dictionaries are used to store data values in key:value pairs.
+A dictionary is a collection which is ordered*, changeable and do not allow duplicates.